Ga Tech routs No. 20 Clemson 83-65; 3 players score 20

 Wright scored 17 points in the first half, his production divvied up between four thunderous dunks along with a pair of shots beyond the arc.

-Usher chipped in with 13 points by halftime , making 3 of 4 from long range.
-Devoe was perfect on his three shots beyond the stripe, accounting for all of his 9 points.
+Usher chipped in with 13 points, making 3 of 4 from long range to help push Georgia Tech to a 44-35 lead at the break.

 BIG PICTURE